Report a dead animal using our online service

 We will remove animals from the public highway (where it is safe to do so) when they have been in an accident or died of natural causes.

 Animals we can remove from public highways include cats, dogs, seagulls, foxes, badgers, hedgehogs and other similar sized animals.
-Anything bigger than a badger will need to be reported to Kent County Council via their website
+Anything bigger than a badger will need to be reported to Kent County Council

 We cannot remove dead animals from private properties or private land which includes residents' gardens.
+Please do not place deceased pets in a public litter bin if found in a public space.

-If a dead animal is washed up on the beach (porpoise or seal) we will investigate and, if required, we will contact the Maritime to assist in it's removal.
+If a dead animal is washed up on the beach (porpoise or seal) we will investigate and, if required, we will contact the Maritime to assist in its removal.

 To report a stranded whale or dolphin please call the Cetacean Strandings Investigation Programme (CSIP) telephone hotline